Icelk/icelk.dev/public/articles/search-engine.md

 Then, we only compare the words which start with the same character as the word from the query.
 This often reduces the number of words to compare with 10x.

 Now, it's important the index is a binary tree map.
 Then all items are sorted, and we can take a range of it containing the words starting with a specific character.
-Then, we don't even have to check every word if it's first character matches.
+Then, we don't even have to check every word, as we assume its first character matches.

 ## Ratings